Ford Fiesta Van review

 In the back, the Fiesta Van has a load volume of 0.96 cubic metres, making it one of the smallest vans on sale, and it has a maximum payload of 511kg.
 The flat load floor features four lashing eyes and measures 1,281mm by 1,283mm, although what you can load on board will be limited by what you can fit through the hatchback rear - after all, there are no sliding side doors, like you'll find on a Ford Transit Courier, the next largest van in Ford's range.

-Standard equipment on the Sport Van includes 16-inch alloy wheels, a rear spoiler, Ford's excellent Quickclear windscreen, sports suspension, auto lights and wipers, electric mirrors, air-con and keyless starting.
-On top of that buyers can add bigger 18-inch wheels, LED headlights, sat-nav, rear parking sensors, adaptive cruise and traffic sign recognition, plus a range of funky colours.
+Standard equipment on the Sport Van includes 17-inch alloy wheels, a rear spoiler, Ford's excellent Quickclear windscreen, sports suspension, auto lights and wipers, electric mirrors, air-con and keyless starting.
+On top of that buyers can add bigger 18-inch wheels, sat-nav, rear parking sensors, adaptive cruise and traffic sign recognition, plus a range of funky colours.

 MPG, CO2 and Running Costs

-Emissions range from 96 to 114g/km, although because commercial vehicle tax is fixed at £250 per year, these numbers are largely irrelevant, and it means the Fiesta Van has high tax rates for a vehicle of its size.
+Emissions range from 99 to 102g/km, although because commercial vehicle tax is fixed at £250 per year, these numbers are largely irrelevant, and it means the Fiesta Van has high tax rates for a vehicle of its size.

 All Fiesta Vans come with a three-year/60,000-mile warranty, plus 12 months roadside assistance, a one-year paint warranty and 12-year perforation warranty against rust as a result of a manufacturing fault.